A School for Husbands: Plot

-A woman named Betty (Fannie Ward) is simple and plain; her husband finds that boring and doesn't invite her out.
+A woman named Betty is simple and plain; her husband finds that boring and doesn't invite her out.
 She decides she needs to wear nicer clothes to get the attention of her husband.
 Suddenly she inherits a large amount of money while at the same time her husband loses all his money in a stock market crash.
 Her husband doesn't realize she is rich so he goes out to California to sell some of their property to raise some final money.
 She takes a car out to find him but she is accompanied by another man.
 When her husband sees this he fights with the man, and Betty's husband mistakenly thinks he kills the other man.
 When the police and the man who was really killed show up at the same time, Betty's husband realizes he has been acting foolishly.
 Betty decides to forgive him and they decide to try to give their marriage another fresh try.